To get started

-You are excited to simulate your beloved robot with this brand-new robotics software.
-You want to solve the robot kinematics and dynamics.
-You want to do advanced motion planning because you heard Boston Dynamics uses Quadratic Programming to do backflips.
-You are in the right place, Drake is the software to get you started.
+You are excited to simulate your beloved robot with this brand-new Drake software.
+You want to solve the robot's kinematics and dynamics.
+You want to calculate advanced motion planning because you heard Boston Dynamics uses Model Predictive Control to achieve backflips.
+You are in the right place; Drake is the software to get you started.

 Although there are binary and python bindings of Drake, I recommend you compile Drake from its C++ source code (this tutorial focuses only on the C++ version of Drake).

 This README helps you simulate a ball dropping from a certain height onto an inclined plane, then sliding/rolling down the plane.

 To control the position of a KUKA arm with a slider GUI, follow these instructions.
 (Note: The complete code is here.)